 So I found Curiously Wrought's work through her Etsy on Pinterest the other day--how cute are these?!

 So although mine isn't PERFECT like hers are, I seriously love how it came out!
 I chose to go with an orange backdrop keeping the Grand Canyon in mind and how much I love those vibrant, orange sunsets!
+Continue reading to see the full tutorial!

-Which of the states would you make?
+Which of the United States would you make?

 First you will want to prep the wood however you want--I wanted a nice, burnt orange to represent my love for Arizona!
 If you've ever been to the Grand Canyon, you know what I am thinking!